-Sailor/Spouse's Suggestion: Students in Chinhae are generally bussed to Busan private schools on a daily basis.
-If you have younger children or are uncomfortable with this, it may be possible for a family stationed at CFAC to live in Busan and the service member commute but your housing allowance will be based on Chinhae.
+Sailor/Spouse's Suggestion: Many students in Chinhae take the bus 90-120 minutes to the schools in Busan on a daily basis.
+If you have younger children or are uncomfortable with this, it may be possible for a family stationed at CFAC to live in Busan and the service member commute but your housing allowance will be based on Chinhae but this is not guaranteed.